hacefresko/Bagley/README.md

 *   Crawler: Crawls all resources rendering JavaScript (including dynamic requests made to APIs, other domains inside the scope, etc.).

-*   Finder: Searches for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and resources with [Gobuster](https://github.com/OJ/gobuster).
-Every discover asset is sent to the crawler.
+*   Finder: Looks for resources and subdomains in the server and sends discovered assets to the crawler:

+    *   Searches for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder)
+    *   Fuzzes subdomains and resources with [Gobuster](https://github.com/OJ/gobuster) and wordlists from [SecLists](https://github.com/danielmiessler/SecLists)

 *   Injector: Tests different injection vectors: